soulwax/pytreeprint/README.md

 ### High Priority

+- [ ] Rename and publish as a package on PyPI, modify script to be a CLI entry point
 - [ ] Add support for custom output formats (JSON, XML, YAML)
 - [ ] Add pattern support for file extensions (e.g., show only *.py files)
 - [ ] Allow specifying a start directory as command-line argument